Warning: Undefined variable $output in /home/p9wp8b73xe2l/public_html/wp-content/themes/business-pro-theme/page.php on line 196

 • Difficulty concentrating

-• Ringing in the ears
+• Ringing in the ears (tinnitus)

 • Headaches

-• Nausea
+• Nausea and vomiting

-Understanding the different Types of Vertigo
+Understanding the Different Types of Vertigo

 The Semicircular Canal